-Dubai is located on the Persian Gulf, in the northeast of the United Arab Emirates.
-Dubai is the second largest emirate with an urban area of 3885 sq km and the city is roughly 35 sq km.
-However it will expand to twice that size with the addition of the man-made islands; the Waterfront, the three Palms, the World, the Universe, Dubailand, as well as the construction in the desert.
+Dubai is located in the Persian Gulf, to the northeast of the United Arab Emirates.
+Dubai is the second largest emirate, with an urban area of 3885 sq.km.
+(1500 sq.miles) and the city is roughly 35 sq.km.
+(13.5 sq.miles).
+However, it is poised to expand to twice this size with the addition of the artificial islands, the waterfront, the three Palms, the World, the Universe, and Dubailand, as well as many other construction projects underway in the desert.

-One of the most fascinating geographical aspects of Dubai, is its Creek, which divides the city into two regions.
-Dubai Creek is made up of a natural 9.5 mile inlet in the Persian Gulf, around which the city's trade developed.
-North of the Creek is called Deira, and Bur Dubai refers to the south where it joins the tourist and residential developments of Jumeirah along the coast.
+One of Dubai's most fascinating geographical aspects is Dubai Creek, which divides the city into two regions- Deira and Bur Dubai.
+Dubai Creek is a natural 15.2km (9.5 miles) inlet from the Persian Gulf, where the city's trade developed.
+The region north of the Creek is called Deira, and Bur Dubai refers to the south, where many residential and commercial developments lie.

-The line of the Tropic of Cancer crosses through the UAE, causing the weather in Dubai to be warm and sunny.
-In the winter it has an average daytime temperature of 25°C , nearer the coast 12-15°C , in the desert or mountains 5°C. With the nights being relatively cool.
-Near coastal areas humidity can average between 50% and 60%.
+The line of the Tropic of Cancer crosses through the UAE, making the weather in Dubai hot and sunny.
+In winter, the Emirate has an average daytime temperature of 25°C (77°F), 12-15°C (53-59°F) near the coast and 5°C (41°F) in the desert and mountains.
+Nights are relatively cooler, and areas near the coasts experience an average of 50%-60% humidity

-Dubai's population stands at an estimation of 1.5 million, with three quarters of the population being male.
-The city of Dubai is made up of a multicultural society; with only 5% of local Emiratis, the rest are expatriates from all over the world.
-The expatriate population comprises of mostly Indians supplying the city with cheap labour as well as filling professional positions, other nationalities are from various Arabic countries.
-There is also a significant amount of Iranians, especially after the Islamic revolution in 1979 where more wealthy and educated Iranians settled in Dubai.
-Furthermore, because of the high demand in workers primarily in the tourism sector, many people from the Philippines, China, Indonesia and Malaysia have become residents in the city.
+Dubai's population is over 3.56 million as of 2023, with three-quarters male.
+Dubai is a multicultural society; with only 5% of local Emiratis, the rest are expatriates from all over the world.
+The expatriate population comprises mainly Asians, particularly Indians, Pakistanis and other nationalities from neighbouring Arabic countries.
+Many Iranians also came in droves after the Islamic revolution in 1979, when the more wealthy and educated Iranians settled in Dubai.
+Furthermore, because of the high demand for workers, primarily in the construction and tourism sector, you'll find many people from the Philippines, China, Indonesia and Malaysia who have become residents in the city.